 The Committee developed both a framework and a list of related measures and measure concepts that can be used to measure the quality of telehealth in rural areas during time-sensitive emergencies, public health emergencies, and disasters.
-Quality measures include measures of structure, process, and health outcomes, all related to telehealth.
+While the framework is intended to focus on rural emergency care and disasters, elements of the framework are also applicable to nonemergency and nonrural telehealth use and can help to inform planning and baseline readiness to deploy telehealth delivery models.
+Quality measures include measures of structure, process, and health outcomes, all of which are related to telehealth.
 The framework and measures can be used to guide quality improvement efforts, as well as inform the development of new measures in gap areas.
-If the measurement framework is used for accountability purposes, additional context, including duration, region, and type of emergency, should be considered.
+If the measurement framework is used for accountability purposes, then additional context, including duration, region, and type of emergency, should be considered.

-The measures in this framework emphasize access and ease-of-use of telehealth services (i.e., assessing the difference between telehealth care and no care), as well as the outcomes of telehealth services.
+The measures in this framework emphasize access and ease of use of telehealth services (i.e., assessing the difference between telehealth care and no care), as well as the outcomes of telehealth services.
 Measures can also be stratified to assess disparities between groups to assess equity of care.
 These measures can be used to compare differences between in-person and telehealth care and/or differences between different telehealth modalities (e.g., real time versus asynchronous, video versus phone visits).

 However, the Committee shared that these differences may not be as relevant in the emergency context as access itself.
 Lastly, while the measures in this framework are focused on care during immediate emergencies, NQF and the Committee acknowledge that the nature of the emergency affects the measures that should be tracked.
-During short-term emergencies or disasters, acute care measures should be the focus; nonetheless, during an extended emergency, such as the COVID-19 pandemic, complex and chronic care measures (e.g., long-term prevention and wellness visits for patients with diabetes, cancer, chronic pain, and chronic obstructive pulmonary disease) also become relevant.
+During short-term emergencies or disasters, acute care measures should be the focus; nonetheless, during an extended emergency, such as the COVID-19 pandemic, complex and chronic care measures (e.g., long-term prevention and wellness visits for patients with diabetes, cancer, chronic pain, and chronic obstructive pulmonary disease [COPD]) also become relevant.